 The only inconvenient of abdominal massage is that, to be effective against constipation, it should be applied every day, if possible at the same time.
 And you’ll not only have to be constant, but massages must be forcefull and exact.
 Abdominal massage requires perseverance, technique and a certain effort.
 The most convenient thing is to get them by professionals, but few people can afford a physiotherapist at home every day.
 This is the reason why MOWOOT was created: this medical device provides an intermittent colonic Exoperistaltic (ICE) therapy inspired by the abdominal massage.

-The team that developed MOWOOT verified the effectiveness of abdominal massage applied by the physiotherapists in a prestigious hospital for neurorehabilitation, Institut Guttmann,.
+The team that developed MOWOOT verified the effectiveness of the abdominal massage applied by the physiotherapists in a prestigious hospital for neurorehabilitation, Institut Guttmann,.
 With their collaboration, the team designed a solution so that patients could get a specific colonic therapy to solve constipation at home once they were discharged.

 Now MOOWOT is available to the public and its effectiveness has been proven by many patients suffering from intestinal disorders due to the most diverse causes, including opiod induced constipation.
 Do you want to try it?
 More information about MOWOOT.

 (1) Nelson AD, Camilleri M. Opioid-induced constipation: advances and clinical guidance.
 Therapeutic Advances in Chronic Disease.
 2016;7(2):121-134.

 (2) Saz Peiró P, Ortiz Lucas M, Saz Tejero S. Cuidados en el estreñimiento.
 Med Natur.
 2010; 4 (2): 66-71.